qgrail/obsidian-ai-assistant/README.md

 Chat with the AI assistant from your Vault to generate content for your notes.
 From the chat, you can clic on any interaction to copy it directly to your clipboard.
 You can also copy the whole conversation.
+Chat mode now allows you to upload images to interact GPT4-Vision.

 #### Prompt mode